 This course is designed to provide awareness and skills for effective leadership.
 Weekly themes include: creating an inspirational vision, entrepreneurship, building trust, conflict resolution, personal integrity and ethics, and workplace issues.
 This course will impart profiles of employees who flourish, plateau, or fail with leadership responsibilities.
 (3 credits)

-PSM Program Coordinator & Professor
+PSM Program Coordinator & Dean

 School for Marine Science & Technology